bmays9/bet-tracker/README.md

 # Bet Tracker

 Bet Tracker is a full-stack, responsive website built for football supports who enjoy betting on matches.
-The site is for bet tracking purposes only and all monetary amounts on the site are for documentation purposes only.
+The site is for bet tracking purposes and all monetary amounts on the site are for documentation purposes only.
 <br>
-It provides users with the opportunity to share their upcoming bets with the website community, and see how their results fare against other like-minded bettors.
+It provides users with the opportunity to share their upcoming bets with the community, and see how their results fare against other like-minded bettors.

 ![Am I responsive image](documentation/amiresponsive.png)